Home / People / Charles Currier

 Languages English

-Charles is Senior Partner and Chairman of the Board for CMS UK and its international offices.
+Charles is Senior Partner and Chair of the Board for CMS UK and its international offices.
 As Senior Partner, Charles focuses on building strong relationships with clients, intermediaries, professional services firms and local regulators across all the firm’s geographic regions, fostering a culture of collaboration and continuous improvement.

 As an ambassador for the firm, its clients and its people, Charles champions the importance of wellbeing and promotes diversity, equity and inclusion, creating opportunities for all to ensure a strong sense of belonging.